SAIC is committed to reducing the amount of waste that is sent to the landfill. Review the resources below to help.

 SAIC has a single-stream recycling collection program.
 Paper, cardboard, plastic, glass, tin and aluminum all go into the same blue bin.
 All recycling collection bins are lined with clear plastic bags to distinguish the contents from black trash bags.
 Clear bags of recyclables are removed by cleaning personnel and then picked up by Lakeshore Recycling.
 Once the recyclables reach a material recovery facility (MRF) they are separated by people and machines and then sold by the material.

 SAIC provides post-consumer compost collection in the 280 South Columbus Building Café.
-Any food that you don’t eat should get scraped into the compost collection container. craps are a valuable resource that can be kept out of landfills and converted back into nutritious
+Any food that you don’t eat should get scraped into the compost collection container.
+Food scraps are a valuable resource that can be kept out of landfills and converted back into healthy soil.

 SAIC collects organic material created during food preparation at all campus kitchens.
 The Columbus woodshop also collects sawdust.
-Collective Resources picks up the collected organic material and then processes it into nutritious soil.
+Collective Resources picks up the collected organic material and then processes it into healthy soil.

 Surplus is a program where used and excess materials can be made available for other students to take and use for free.
 Students can bring art-making supplies they no longer need that meet the material guidelines and take away materials that they can use.
 Surplus provides a stream of materials for art making while keeping excess materials out of the landfill.

 Surplus currently operates in the Columbus and Sharp buildings.

 Columbus Building, 280 S. Columbus Dr., room 128

 - Monday: 2:00–3:00 p.m.

 - Thursday through Friday: 2:00–3:00 p.m.